nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

 1. Exiting the program

-   1. Close the window or click on **File** > **Exit** in the top left corner.
+   1. Close the window or click on **File** > **Exit** in the top left corner.<br>
       Expected: The user logs off the programme.

 ### Deleting a student